ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 2. **Convert and Assign Microseconds**: Divides `ts->tv_nsec` by 1000 to convert nanoseconds to microseconds and stores that in `tv_usec`.

 3. `do...while (0)`: Wraps the two statements so that when this macro is used, it behaves syntactically like a single statement, even if followed by a semicolon, preventing issues in constructs like:

 ```c
 	if (x) TIMESPEC_TO_TIMEVAL(tv, ts);
 	else ...
 ```

-While `do...while (0)` may look odd, it’s a solid C idiom used to make macro expansions safe and predictable in all contexts (like inside conditional statements).
+While `do...while (0)` may look odd, it's a solid C idiom used to make macro expansions safe and predictable in all contexts (like inside conditional statements).
 It ensures that the entire macro behaves like one statement and avoids accidentally creating half-executed code.
 Understanding this helps you read and avoid subtle bugs in kernel code that rely heavily on macros for clarity and safety.

 ### Understanding `break` and `continue`

 When working with loops in C, sometimes you need to change the normal flow:

 1. `break` – Immediately exits the loop, even if the loop condition could still be true.
-1. `continue` – Skips the rest of the current iteration and jumps directly to the loop’s next iteration.
+1. `continue` – Skips the rest of the current iteration and jumps directly to the loop's next iteration.

-Here’s a simple example:
+Here's a simple example:

 ```c
 	for (int i = 0; i < 10; i++) {